Disability and Health

 A Call to Action

 The health and wellness of people with disabilities is an emerging national and global issue.
 People with disabilities face more health challenges and greater health risks compared to those without a disability.
-In a recent initiative, The Surgeon General's Call to Action to Improve the Health and Wellness of Persons with Disabilities, more national attention was brought to this public health priority.
+In a national initiative, The Surgeon General's Call to Action to Improve the Health and Wellness of Persons with Disabilities, more national attention was brought to this public health priority.
 The mission and activities of the Inclusive Fitness Coalition are inspired by and support the goals of this Call to Action.

 The Call to Action outlines four goals to enhance the health and wellness of people with disabilities.